eigenzy/CMPSO/README.md

 # Coevolutionary Multiobjective Particle Swarm Optimization (CMPSO) [1]

 ## Disclaimer:
-- This repository acts as an implementation of the authors' work in MATLAB.
+- This repository acts as an implementation of the authors' [1] work in MATLAB.
-- Ensure to download all MATLAB files as some of them are essential *functions* for the execution of *CMPSO.m*.
+- Ensure to download all MATLAB files as they are essential *functions* for the execution of *CMPSO.m*.

 ## Introduction:

-Inspired by Zhan et al., the CMPSO algorithm runs a regular particle swarm optimization scheme on multiple swarms (swarm size = number of objectives) and introduces an information sharing algorithm which places the non-dominated solutions in the ***Archive*** matrix in the code.
+Inspired by Zhan et al., the CMPSO algorithm runs a regular particle swarm optimization scheme on multiple swarms (swarm size = number of objectives) and introduces an information sharing algorithm which outputs a set of non-dominated solutions in the ***Archive*** matrix in the code.

-Further information can be found in the reference paper.
+Further information about the methodology of the algorithm can be found in the reference paper.

 ## Table of Variables
 | **Variable** | **Definition** |